Scripting with CAN Bus Debugger

 Description

-Clears all frames from the current configured CAN receive filter.
+Clears all frames from the currently configured CAN receive filter.

 Utility Functions